garciart/flask-demo/tracker_99/blueprints/api/README.md

 {"error":"Invalid credentials."}
 ```

-Afterwards, the requestor will use the token to make API requests for information using the following format:
+Afterward, the requestor will use the token to make API requests for information using the following format:

 ```sh
 curl -X GET -H "Authorization: Bearer json.web.token" http://127.0.0.1:5000/api/courses/get/17